How It's Made Matters

-If any of you caught my post on Alexandria Living Magazine's website in January, you might know that shopping at local, independently owned retailers is important to me.
+If you've been around these parts for a bit, you might know that shopping at local, independently owned retailers is important to me.
 It's important to me because I really believe in supporting your community and supporting entrepreneurial and creative people.

 Another really important reason I believe in this is that I really love knowing how the things I buy are created.
 I love knowing that the yarn I'm knitting with was dyed by hand in Baltimore, or that the bag I'm carrying was handmade in New York.
 I like knowing that the things I'm buying were crafted by someone who cares deeply about their products.